-- Temporary Assistance for Needy Families (TANF)
+- Temporary Assistance for Needy Families(TANF)

-- Child Care Assistance Program (CCAP)
+- Child Care Assistance Program(CCAP)

 - Supplemental Nutrition Assistance Program (SNAP)

+- Health Care Coverage (HCC)

 - ► Medicaid including Medicaid Expansion and Optional Children's Group formerly known as Healthy Steps,

 - ▶ Medicare Savings Programs,

 - ▶ Refugee Medical Assistance, and

 - Basic Care Assistance Program (BCAP)

-The 'Application For Assistance' can also be found online at https://www.nd.gov/eforms/Doc/sfn00405.pdf or you may contact your Human Service Zone office to apply or to request an application by mail.
+The 'Application For Assistance' can also be found online at www.nd.gov/dhs/info/pubs/application.html or you may contact your Human Service Zone office to apply or to request an application by mail.

 If you need help applying for assistance, you may have a friend, relative or someone else help you apply.
 Your Human Service Zone office can also help you apply for assistance.
-For SNAP applications, Great Plains Food Bank can also offer assistance